 Don’t feel it necessary to buy a guitar multi effects pedal with two hundred effects if you can get one cheaper that has all of the effects you need.
 (And we’ll be honest—sometimes the effects that the pedals offer aren’t the greatest; in fact, some of them you may never use).

 One of the best things about using a multi effects pedal instead of using a chain of single effect pedals is that your signal strength will be better.

 The more things you have between your amp and your guitar, the weaker your signal becomes.
 Take for instance a basic rig; the guitar goes through the amp, giving a direct path.
 Now, if you simply throw in a tuner, that is already one thing that stands between your guitar and your amp.
-This is ones thing that makes the signal weaker.
+This is one thing that makes the signal weaker.

-Now, if you have ten pedals between your guitar and your amp (and you have no choice; you can’t simply plug the guitar to the amp and magically make the pedals work) then that is ten things between your guitar and your amp, making the signal that much weaker.
+Now, if you have ten pedals between your guitar and your amp (and you have no choice; you can’t simply plug the guitar into the amp and magically make the pedals work) then that is ten things between your guitar and your amp, making the signal that much weaker.

 In the end, you know your needs better than anyone else.
-If you only use one or two effects pedals, then a guitar multi effects pedal may not be the thing for you.
+If you only use one or two effects pedals, then a guitar multi-effects pedal may not be the thing for you.
 However, if you are constantly changing effects, and lots of them, it may be something to look into.

 For the most effective step-by-step guitar method, we highly recommend Gibon’s Learn & Master Guitar course.
 This award winning DVD program is currently on a 3-day sale and you get to save $100 off the usual price today!

 Click here to learn more details and purchase the course before this promotion ends…